RECO Intensive

 RECO Intensive - Delray Beach, FL

-Reco Intensive is a substance and mental health rehab center located at 140 Ne 4th Avenue, Suites B-d in the 33483 zip code in Delray Beach, FL.
+Reco Intensive is an addiction and mental health treatment center located at 140 Ne 4th Avenue, Suites B-d in the 33483 zip code in Delray Beach, FL.
 It is operated by a private for-profit organization.
-Reco Intensive provides relapse prevention from naltrexone and naltrexone administration.
-Some of the treatment approaches used by Reco Intensive include motivational interviewing, motivational incentives and matrix model.
-Reco Intensive provides regular outpatient treatment, intensive outpatient treatment services and outpatient rehab.
-It also provides residential substance abuse treatment.
+Reco Intensive provides naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Reco Intensive include anger management, motivational incentives and relapse prevention treatment.
+Reco Intensive provides intensive outpatient treatment services, regular outpatient treatment and outpatient rehabilitation.
+It also provides residential substance use treatment.

 Address: 140 NE 4th Avenue, Suites B-D, Delray Beach, FL 33483